Beef consumption falls and reaches the lowest level in 26 years in the country - News

 Per capita consumption, which has been declining in recent years, was 30.6 kg per inhabitant in 2019, the pre-Covid-19 pandemic period, and reached 24.8 kg this year, a drop of 20% and the lowest level. of the historical series, which began in 1996.

-The highest value recorded was 42.8 kg per inhabitant/year, in 2006.
+The largest amount recorded was 42.8 kg per inhabitant/year, in 2006.
 The availability of the product in the domestic market is the result of the sum of the imported volume with the national production, subtracting the exported volume.

 Although the phenomenon depends a lot on global factors, the purchasing power of Brazilians also decreased significantly with the rise in inflation, which reached 11.89% in the last 12 months.